The Blueprint for Monmouth Beach

 The association had acquired the land that now encompasses Monmouth Beach from Dr. Arthur V. Conover, who called his property “The Sea-View Farm.”
 The Freehold physician had bought the tract for $5 an acre in 1865 from the heirs of Major Henry Wardell, the great-great grandson of the area’s first settler, Eliakim Wardell.

-With the goal to create an exclusive resort at the Jersey Shore, the association’s managing partner John Torrey, Jr. retained an engineer (Harry Fosberg) and the town’s first streets and property plots were laid out.
+With the goal to create an exclusive resort at the Jersey Shore, the association’s managing partner John Torrey, Jr. retained a New York civil engineer (KF Fosberg) and the town’s first streets and property plots were laid out.
 Thus began the Gilded Age glory days in Monmouth Beach.
 The center of attention for these wealthy families was the Monmouth Beach Clubhouse Hotel on Beach Road.

 To help facilitate travel and make Ocean Avenue “a grand boulevard,” at a cost of $20,000, the railroad line was moved west inland to the present-day Seaview Avenue.
 Massive houses (“wooden palaces”) were constructed mostly along a 100-foot wide Ocean Avenue.
 “All along either side are the great estates of city bankers, merchant princes, lawyers and industrial magnates, each splendid domain the site of a veritable summer palace,” according to the Book of the Royal Blue (1910) description of then Ocean Avenue.